Why Feeling “Junior” Lasts Longer Than Expected

 What Feeling “Junior” Actually Represents

-Feeling junior is not about skill level.
-It reflects perceived authority, legitimacy, and permission to act independently.
-Doctors may know what to do but still feel they are not yet entitled to decide, lead, or define themselves.
-This feeling is psychological, not chronological.
+The feeling of being junior is not related to skill level.
+It is related to feelings of authority, legitimacy, permission, and the ability to act independently.
+Doctors may know what to do, but still may not feel like they are legitimate or permitted to act independently or define themselves.

 Why Qualifications Do Not Automatically Remove the Junior Mindset